Charan619/CrimeCrux/README.md

 ### Crime index per population for each State

 India is a very large country with varying population densities for each district.
 This introduces an implicit bias for states with high population and showcases them in a bad light.
 To solve this we showed the data normalized for population to understand which states have high crime per capita

+### Advisory to users travelling to high crime locations

+Given a starting and ending location for travel we inform the user with insights about differences in crime activity for each major category and also give them apropriate tips to ensure safety of the user.

+### Crime forecast for current year

+The dataset available tracks crime only from 2001-2014.
+This proposes a problem where the crime data might not be accurate in the current scenario.
+To solve this we forecasted the data using TSA.

+### Improvements

+Giving travel advisory to user for each district between start and end location as well ( by calculation path )